mmakaay/flask_micron/docs/users/plugins.rst

 Creating plugins
 ================

 Flask-Micron is in its core a plugin system.
-Plugins can be used to add extra features to the request handling.
-The built-in request handling is fully implemented using plugins as well.
+Plugins are used to add extra features to the request handling.
+In fact, the built-in request handling is fully implemented using plugins as well.

 This section explains how to make use of the plugin system to extend the Flask-Micron functionality.